antmendoza/my-temporal-pocs/java/_worker_versioning/README.md

 - move existing workflows to auto-upgrade mode
   - the second worker starts processing new workflow tasks
 - promote `loan-proces<random>:v2` to current version

+## Example10: worker versioning moving pinned workflows one by one to new version

+//TODO